OWASP/www-chapter-sastra-university/index.md

 Everyone is welcome and encouraged to participate in Our Events and Contribute your Support.

 ## Local News
+- Session on Fundamentals of application security by Adithyan Ak (OWASP Coimbatore Lead)<br />
+  on 08/11/2020 at 10.00-11.00am.<a href="https://forms.gle/tk9n1kjUHyECbN1D6"> Click Here</a> for registration
-- Inaugration event of OWASP SASTRA University has been successfully completed on 18/11/2020.
+- Inaugration event of OWASP SASTRA University has been successfully completed on 18/11/2020.<br />
-- Guest: Dr. R. Kavitha, Sastra University, Network & Cyber security
+  Guest: Dr. R. Kavitha, Sastra University, Network & Cyber security